LattePandaTeam/LattePanda-Win10-Software/Drivers/4G64GB_Drivers/WIFI & BT/README.md

-### How to Figure out the verison of your lattePanda
+### How to Figure out the version of your lattePanda
 You can distinguishing between both by the stick on the side of the board.
 S70CR110/S70CR100 Z8300 -> V1.0
 S70CR110 Z8350 -> V1.1